Do you want to build a more sustainable future and reduce your environmental impact?

 Green roofs and walls are another effective energy-saving strategy.
 Green roofs are constructed by covering a roof with vegetation, which absorbs rainwater, reduces heat absorption, and improves air quality.

-Green walls are constructed by covering a wall with vegetation, which reduces heat absorption and improves air quality.
-Green roofs and green walls can both help to reduce your carbon footprint, increase energy efficiency, and create a healthier living environment.
+Green walls are created by covering a wall with plants, helping to reduce heat absorption and improve air quality.
+Both green roofs and green walls can lower your carbon footprint, boost energy efficiency, and promote a healthier living environment.

 Techniques for Water Conservation